 I’ve heard this said about children and teenagers who are struggling with major transitions, adults who are battling depression, people who have threatened or attempted suicide, and so on.

 They are just trying to get attention.

 Research shows that up to 80% of people who later went on to attempt suicide had talked about it within the month prior to doing it.
-There is a belief that if someone talks about hurting themselves, they won’t really do it.
-The truth is they’re often working up the courage, and many in this situation would dearly like someone to step in and give them an alternative solution.
+This challenges the common belief that if someone talks about hurting themselves, they won’t really do it.
+The truth is they’re often working up the courage, and many in this situation would dearly like someone to step in and give them an alternative.

-But society’s tendency to view these behaviours as ‘attention-seeking’ means we miss a crucial opportunity to genuinely understand what’s going on for a loved one, and finding an effective way to help them.
+But society’s tendency to view these behaviours as ‘attention-seeking’ means we miss crucial opportunities to genuinely understand what’s going on for a loved one, and to find an effective way to help them.

 The second time I had tonsillitis I was 8.
-I’ve always been a slow eater but I was getting even slower, to the point my mother took me to a doctor to prove there was nothing wrong with me.
+I’ve always been a slow eater but I was getting even slower.
+My mother took me to a doctor to prove there was nothing wrong with me.
 The doctor ordered me up to the hospital immediately.
 My tonsils were so swollen and infected they needed to come out the following morning.

 My father told me not to be ridiculous, and I went home.
-But for years afterwards, I became obsessed with the idea that I had appendicitis and needed to go into hospital to have my appendix removed.
+But for years afterwards, I became obsessed with the idea that I had appendicitis.
 The doctor must have had some idea what was going on, because he gave me placebo tablets – for ‘wind in the appendix’.